BetterThanReal/Helpfully/docs/api-reference/paths.md

 ##### Errors

-`findChildByPath` throws an error if `instance` is missing or is not an `Instance`.
+`findChildByPath` will throw an error if `instance` is missing or is not an `Instance`.

-`findChildByPath` throws an error if `path` is specified but is not a `string`, or contains "`\b`" (bell character).
+`findChildByPath` will throw an error if `path` is specified but is not a `string`, or contains "`\b`" (bell character).

-`findChildByPath` throws an error if `separator` is specified but is not a single-character `string`, or is "`\b`" (bell character).
+`findChildByPath` will throw an error if `separator` is specified but is not a single-character `string`, or is "`\b`" (bell character).

 ##### Caveats